Knitting vs Crochet: Which is Easier? Which is Better?

 Knit fabric has a very different structure than crocheted fabric.
 Knitting makes a “V” shape in the most basic form and it tends to be more woven instead of knotted.
 Generally speaking, the main stitches used in knitting are the knit and the purl stitches.
 That being said, there are a huge number of knit stitches that you can make based on those foundational stitches.

 Knitters hold needles (straight or circular knitting needles) in both hands as well as the yarn in one of their hands.
 There are a number of styles of knitting so which hand you hold the yarn in depends on the style of knitting you use.
 For example, knitters can knit in some of the following styles.

 - English Knitting (also called throwing): Common in the U.K and in North America, this knitting style involves holding the yarn in the dominant hand

-- Continental Knitting: Popular in Europe, this style of knitting uses the yarn that is held in the non-dominant hand.
+- Continental Knitting: Popular in Europe, this style of knitting uses yarn that is held in the non-dominant hand.
 Variations of this include Russian and Norwegian Knitting.
 This is a great style for people who already know how to crochet as the yarn is held in a similar manner in crochet.

 - Lever Knitting (also known as Flicking): Rumored to be the fastest knitting method, lever knitting is similar to English Knitting but one needle remains still acting as a lever while the other needle does all the work.

 - Portuguese Knitting: This style is particularly novel and knitters hold their yarn around their necks which helps to speed up the knitwork.

-- Shetland Knitting: Shetland knitters hold their working needle against their bodies by a belt.
+- Shetland Knitting: Shetland knitters hold their working needles against their bodies by a belt.